EPAENERGYSTAR/epathermostat/docs/tutorial.rst

 Individual thermostat-season
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following columns are an intermediate output for each thermostat season.
+The following columns are a intermediate output generated for each thermostat-season.

 Columns
 ```````